 2. Beware of Boat Generator Fire Hazards

-Whenever there is a combination of gasoline, a hot engine and an exhaust system, there is the potential for fire.
-Any generator you use on a boat should be ignition protected, which prevents the unit from generating sparks that could ignite gasoline.
-Also, make sure your generator is fitted with a spark arrestor to prevent unburned fuel or any other flammable debris from igniting in the exhaust.
+Also, make sure your generator is fitted with a spark arrester to prevent unburned fuel or any other flammable debris from igniting in the exhaust.
 Use extreme care when refueling a portable generator.
 Never refuel it until the motor has been shut off and cooled down for several minutes.
-Always have fire extinguishers on board, regardless of whether you operate a portable generator or not!
+And always have fire extinguishers on board, regardless of whether you operate a portable generator or not.

-4. Switch Off Boat Generator While in Motion
+4. Switch Off the Boat Generator While in Motion

-If you follow these rules and use the portable generator responsibly, you shouldn't encounter any problems.
-However, if you have any doubts or feel uncomfortable using a portable generator on your boat, trust your instincts and don't use one at all!
+Follow these rules and use a portable marine generator responsibly.
+If you have any doubts or feel uncomfortable using a portable generator on your boat, trust your instincts and don't use one at all.